DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 Lead schools see the grants they receive.

 These summaries are based on the October census.
-They're not updated throughout the year.
-For example, if a trainee withdraws the amount shown is not adjusted.
+They’re not updated throughout the year.
+For example, if a trainee withdraws then the amount shown is not adjusted.
 Because it’s based on the October census, the summary is not available until December.

 These summaries show all the funding available to a provider, not just the funding they or their trainees will receive.
 For example, a provider without any eligible trainees would still see all subjects, just with no amounts paid out.